HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/storage/convertto-hpovstoragevolume.md

 ## Description

-Storage volume snapshots can be converted to assignable and managed storage volume resources.
-You can create a full copy of a volume based on the data in the snapshot.
-For large volumes, this can take a long time, depending on storage system resources available for the copy action.
-When converting a snapshot to a storage volume, it will lose its parent/child relationship.
+A snapshot is a virtual copy of an existing volume at a point in time.
+You can use a snapshot as a backup of a volume, and then use the snapshot to revert a volume to the backup, or to create new volumes from the snapshot.
+A snapshot is a static copy of a volume at the point the snapshot is created.
+Snapshots are not updated to reflect changes in the volume since the snapshot was taken.

+A new volume created from a snapshot will be the same size as the snapshot and will contain all of the data in the snapshot.
+The two volumes are logically unrelated, but physically, unchanged data is only stored once between the two volumes.

+Reverting a volume to a snapshot will revert to the data the volume contained when the snapshot was taken.
+The size of the volume will remain the same as when it was reverted.
+For example, if you take a snapshot of a 50 GiB volume, grow the volume to 100 GiB, and then revert to the snapshot, the volume will be 100 GiB with the data from the 50 GiB snapshot.

+Reverting to a snapshot of a volume will cause all data created or changed since the snapshot was taken to be lost.
+Backup your data to prevent data loss.

 {% hint style="info" %}
  You cannot create a volume from an HPE Nimble storage system snapshot from HPE OneView.
 {% endhint %}

-Minimum required Permissions: Infrastructure administrator or Storage administrator.
+Minimum required Permissions: Infrastructure administrator, Server administrator, or Storage administrator.

 ## Examples

 ###  Example 1

 ```text
 $Volume = Get-HPOVStorageVolume -Name PrivVolume1 | Get-HPOVStorageVolumeSnapshot | Select-Object -Last 1